SaiLakshmiBharathiJandhyala/ANE-Firebase/docs/Setup - Configuration Files.md

 > android.sdk = /Users/marchbold/work/sdks/android/android-sdk-macosx
 > ```

+4. Create your values file at `res/values/values.xml` [see below](#android-values-xml)

+6. Run `ant` in the repository directory and you will generate an ANE file in the `build` directory (the name will be based on your package name).
+  This extension contains your configuration values resource and will be automatically loaded by the Firebase extension.

+7. Add that ANE to your AIR application and ensure it's packaged with your Android application

+8. More information on the `google-services.json` format [here](https://developers.google.com/android/guides/google-services-plugin#processing_the_json_file)

+### Android Values XML

-4. Create your values file at `res/values/values.xml` by copying the example below and
+To create your values file (`res/values/values.xml`) you can either use the conversion tool [available here](https://distriqt.github.io/ANE-Firebase/tools/google-services-json-to-xml.html) or you can create it manually by copying the example below:

 >
 > Complete `values.xml` example: